Toy dog breeds such as Chihuahuas pack a lot of personality into a pretty tiny frame, and the same is true of the Deer Head Chihuahua.

 A 30 minute daily walk is a good way for this dog to burn calories, explore his or her surroundings and spend some quality bonding time with his or her master.

 Being so small, anything beyond this can prove quite exhausting for these dogs, and they can sometimes not recognize their limits.

 Deer Head Chihuahua Health and Conditions

 More than anything, Deer Head Chihuahuas need to be wary of dental problems that might occur later in life.

 Make sure that your dog’s teeth are regularly cleaned and that you look at the condition of those teeth every month or two to see if there are any signs of damage or decay.

 My Final Thoughts on the Deer Head Chihuahua

-While not as immediately recognisable as the Apple Chi, the Deer Head Chihuahua is an adorable companion that is full of life, vitality and personality.
+While not as immediately recognizable as the Apple Chi, the Deer Head Chihuahua is an adorable companion that is full of life, vitality, and personality.

 Some prospective dog owners can be put off by the comparatively clingy tendencies of this breed, and their stubborn personalities that go with it.